-- 1. Pry the retention tabs to release the front bezel from the system. - 2.
-Remove the front bezel from the system.
+- 1. Pry the retention tabs to release the front bezel from the computer. - 2.
+Slightly pull the front bezel and gently rotate to release the other tabs on the bezel from the slots in the computer chassis. - 3.
+Remove the front bezel from the computer.